DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/04/21- v0.443**
+ * Increase gang max player count from 16 to 32
  * Major client optimization (hopefully you will see reduce in battery useage)

 ### **2021/04/19- v0.440**